 Obtaining information about the genomic build of a tumor is considered as the most important step in the prognosis, diagnosis, and treatment of cancer.
 Next-generation sequencing (NGS) is an advanced sequencing technology that can be used for precise genomic sequencing of tumor DNA.

-The interpreted data helps in estimation of tumor purity and extent of disease advancement at a much faster rate.
-The main advantage of NGS is that it allows whole exome sequencing, which aids in examination of all protein-coding regions of the human genome.
+The interpreted data helps in the estimation of tumor purity and extent of disease advancement at a much faster rate.
+The main advantage of NGS is that it allows whole exome sequencing, which aids in the examination of all protein-coding regions of the human genome.
 It also allows for whole genome sequencing, which can be helpful in analyzing regions of protein-coding and non-coding in the human genome.

 Other technologies such as microarrays are yet to be widely accepted for diagnosis and classification of cancers.
 Despite increased research activity in microarray technology development, only a few approaches have been refined and are being utilized for analysis of tumors and diagnostic data.
 Microarray technology is not limited to clinical labs but can improve the accuracy of classical diagnostic techniques by providing novel tumor-specific biomarkers.

-North America is estimated to account for the largest share in terms of revenue owing to presence of major players and rapid advances in technology.
+North America is estimated to account for the largest share in terms of revenue owing to the presence of major players and rapid advances in technology.
 In addition, high prevalence of cancer and increased research in oncology to identify and discover novel therapy for treatment will benefit market growth.
 Rapid uptake of advanced technologies by firms manufacturing these diagnostics kits is another significant factor contributing to the regional market’s large share.

 Asia Pacific is a lucrative region and is expected to steady significant growth over the forecast period due to low penetration rate, availability of massive untapped markets, and a large population pool.

-Competition in this market is fierce owing to presence of many small and big companies trying to gain a major share by focusing on automation instruments and patented technique development for cancer profiling.
+Competition in this market is fierce owing to the presence of many small and big companies trying to gain a major share by focusing on automation instruments and patented technique development for cancer profiling.

 Large companies such as Illumina Inc.; Qiagen N.V.; Genomic Health; and Neogenomics Inc. lead the market with a significant share.
 Other key industry participants include HTG Molecular Diagnostics, Inc.; Caris Life Sciences; Helomics Corporation; Oxford Gene Technology; Nanostring Technologies; Ribomed Biotechnologies Inc.; GenomeDX; Guardant Health; and Foundation Medicine.